CLYVR/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 You can choose to disconnect the call or redirect it to one of the call routing destinations.
 For example, you might have the caller leave a voicemail for the agents in the queue.

-> [!NOTE]
-> If the maximum number of calls is set to 0 then the greeting message will not play.

 ## Call timeout handling

 ![](media/call-queue-timeout-handling.png)